KSUNetSE/GeCoNet-Tool/readme.md

 ﻿# Gene Co-expression Network Construction and Analysis

 This is a Python package for the generation and analysis of Gene Co-expression Networks.
-The source code is in the `src` folder and the executable file is: https://github.com/KSUNetSE/GeCoNet_Tool/releases or click **`Releases`** on the right side.
+The source code is in the `src` folder and the executable file `GeCoNet_Tool.exe` is in: https://github.com/KSUNetSE/GeCoNet_Tool/releases or click **`Releases`** on the right side to find the executable file.

 ## Network construction